6 CRR-NY 44.2NY-CRR

-(3) Terrapin excluder device means a rectangular metal device not larger than (in either dimension) 6 inches wide by 2 inches high attached to the end of the entrance funnel of a crab trap.
+(3) Terrapin excluder device means a rectangular device not larger than (in either dimension) four and three-quarters inches wide by one and three-quarters inches high attached to the end of the entrance funnel of a crab trap.

 (4) Carapace width means the longest straight line width of the body shell, including any spines, or spikes, but not including claws, legs or other appendages.

 (5) Peeler or shedder blue crab means a hard blue crab which has a fully formed soft shell beneath the hard outer shell and the impending shedding process is evidenced by the white sign along the outer rim of the paddle-like appendages on the crab's fifth pair of legs.

 (b) Identification of gear used in taking of crabs.

 Effective January 1, 2007, gear used in taking crabs shall be identified as follows: